GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Method

 \subsection{Fully Automated Annotation Pipeline}

 The second core innovation of \guidename{} is a fully automated pipeline that converts retrieved tutorial videos into structured, transferable knowledge (\cref{fig:annotation}).
-The pipeline is built on an \emph{inverse dynamics} paradigm: given two consecutive interface states (keyframes), infer the actions that occurred between them---the reverse of the forward dynamics model that predicts the next state given a current state and action.
+The pipeline follows an \emph{inverse-dynamics-style} pairwise annotation paradigm: given two consecutive interface states (keyframes), a VLM infers the actions and intent that likely occurred between them, without training a separate dynamics model.